k-bosko/k-bosko.github.io/_posts/2019-08-28-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II.md

   - minimal-mistakes
   - CSS
 ---
 _This is Part II of the website HOWTO series.
-See [Part I](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-I) on Docker, [Part III](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III) on deployment with GitHub pages and [Part IV](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-IV) on social share and analytics._
+See [Part I](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-I) on Docker, [Part III](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III) on deployment with GitHub pages and [Part IV](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-IV) on SEO and analytics._
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
+{: .notice--primary}
 &nbsp;
 &nbsp;